Almost half of sunscreens tested don't live up to label claims in Consumer NZ report

 "For many years, sunscreen companies have been sending us test results from AMA that conflicted with our tests.
 We think companies relying on these results should urgently re-test at a different lab to ensure they can back up claims," Chetwin said.

+The Cancer Society said it had its full sunscreen range independently tested at an Food and Drug Administration-approved, ISO registered laboratory this year.

+The results show all products exceed their SPF claims.
+However, for the product batch being withdrawn (Everyday Very High Protection Sun Lotion SPF50+ with Expiry Oct 2021), Consumer NZ's results were significantly different, the society said.

-Chetwin called on the Government to urgently regulate sunscreens.
+Consumer NZ's Chetwin called on the Government to urgently regulate sunscreens.

 "New Zealand has one of the highest rates of skin cancer and melanoma in the world but the sunscreen standard remains voluntary."